top of page

 Similarly, I've worked with teens who are aware that they process the world differently than others and who have recognized their own autistic or ADHD characteristics without a formal assessment.
 If your kid tells you they wonder if they’re twice-exceptional or they believe they are autistic, you may still decide to pursue an assessment - but you can start listening to your child’s insights and providing supports and accommodations right away.

-If you want to provide new supports and parenting approaches for your kid, but you’re not sure how, check out my small-group parent coaching program, Support Your Intense Gifted/2e Kid .
+If you want to provide new supports and parenting approaches for your kid, but you’re not sure how, I invite you to check out my small-group parent coaching program, Support Your Intense Gifted/2e Kid.
 I love helping parents through this exploration and discovery process!

 If you want more ideas like this directly to your inbox, sign up for Gifted Lab Notes, my weekly email with tips and information for supporting your intense or sensitive gifted or twice-exceptional (2e) kid.